Barbara Park: The Geek Chronicles and Junie B. Jones

 After her first books were established, Park wrote two with girls in mind as the main audience.
 She published Beanpole, about a girl in middle school, in 1983.
 She then published Buddies in 1985, which follows a young girl as she discovers that her actions can hurt others.
 Park received the Texas Bluebonnet Award the same year, which helped her develop a reputation in the literary industry.
 After these two books, she decided to write without considering the gender of her readers.
 Park wrote The Kid in the Red Jacket about being a new student and published it in 1987.
 Following the success of Skinnybones, she published a sequel, Almost Starring Skinnybones, in 1988.
 She then wrote another sequel for one of her books in 1989, following Don't Make Me Smile with My Mother Got Married (And Other Disasters) to show the child of divorced parents learning to accept step-siblings.
 Park began a new series of three books, The Geek Chronicles, in 1990.
 The first was Maxie, Rosie, and Earl—Partners in Grime, which was her first book written from third-person perspective.
 The second was Rosie Swanson: Fourth-Grade Geek for President in 1991, a political satire about running for class president to challenge more popular kids.
 Finally, she wrote Dear God, HELP!!!
 Love, Earl about bullying in 1993.

 Park began publishing the Junie B. Jones chapter books in 1992, starting with Junie B. Jones and the Stupid Smelly Bus.
 Unlike her previous works, this was targeted at younger children.
 It was part of Random House's First Stepping Stones line of chapter books, for which she was invited to write four books.
 The books featured a vocal five-year-old girl.
-Junie B. Jones resented her middle name because Park disliked her own name as a child; her initials, B.L.T., bothered her for their similarity to the sandwich of the same name.
+Junie B. Jones resented her middle name because Park disliked her own name as a child; her initials, B.L.T., bothered her for their similarity to the BLT sandwich.
 Junie B. Jones became Park's most well-known work, and the series was controversial and frequently challenged because of the titular character's poor behavior and bad grammar.
 She worked with the illustrator Denise Brunkus.
 Because of the success of Junie B. Jones, she decided not to write any more Geek Chronicles books after she finished Dear God, HELP!!!
 Love, Earl.